Translate

 The dismission from Bethany Baptist Church cites William Sparks as a “beloved deacon.”
 Stephen F. Sparks wrote of his grandfather, “As far back as I remember he served as a deacon in the Baptist Church…”[v]

 In Texas Sparks apparently served as deacon of two Baptist churches – first the Hopewell Baptist Church at Cook Settlement in the Douglass area of Nacogdoches County.
-The Hopewell Church was constituted September of 1837 under the authority of Daniel Parker’s Pilgrim Church, and was the sight of the organization of the Union Baptist Association in 1840.
+The Hopewell Church was constituted September of 1837 under the authority of Daniel Parker’s Pilgrim Church, and was the site of the organization of the Union Baptist Association in 1840.
 It is at the least a reasonable conclusion that this is the same William Sparks.
 His son-in-law James Simmons seems to have continued affiliation with the Predestinarian Baptists.[vi]

 Saturday September 30th 1837 The Church met and in order proseded to business.